CashabackLab/VisionHaptics_Collab_OFCModel/README.md

 # Optimal Feedback Control Model for Sensorimotor Collaboration Between Humans

 <p align="justify"> We developed an optimal control model to predict the movement behaviors of humans in a collaborative reaching task.
 Here we briefly explain the experiments and the model.
-However, we have described the experiments and the model in detail in our manuscript titled <i> 'Visual Accuracy Dominates Over Haptic Speed for State Estimation of a Partner During Collaborative Sensorimotor Interactions' <i> </p>
+However, we have described the experiments and the model in detail in our manuscript titled <i> 'Visual Accuracy Dominates Over Haptic Speed for State Estimation of a Partner During Collaborative Sensorimotor Interactions' </i> </p>

 [Manuscript Link](https://www.google.com)